Skip to main content

 formatTime(new Date(2025, 11, 14, 0, 0, 0));

-This method get the relative time of a date using the Home Assistant locale.
-It accepts a date, a string [ISO 8601] representation of a date or a number representing the [timestamp] in milliseconds.
-This method also accepts a secondary optional boolean parameter to define if the result should be capitalized or not (by default it is false).
+These methods get the relative time of a date using the Home Assistant locale.
+They accept a date, a string ISO 8601 representation of a date or a number representing the timestamp in milliseconds.
+These methods also accept a secondary optional boolean parameter to define if the result should be capitalized or not (by default it is false).

 // The result of all this examples will be "in 2 weeks"